 Welcome to Year 3, the start of Key Stage 2!

-In Year 3, the teachers are Mrs. Kinsey, and Miss Gage, supported by Mrs. Sowerby.
+In Year 3, the teachers are Mrs. Kinsey, and Mrs Roxborough, supported by Miss Hall and Miss Jenkin.

 In our class, we enjoy a varied curriculum, including some new activities for the children, like French and swimming.